-Year of entry: 2018
+Year of entry: 2024

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-The School has a strong presence in a number of Manchester-based centres for multidisciplinary research: The National Graphene Institute, the Photon Science Institute; the Manchester Centre for Non-Linear Dynamics; the Dalton Nuclear Institute; and the Mesoscience and Nanotechnology Centre.
-In addition, the Jodrell Bank Observatory in Cheshire is a part of the School.
+The Department has a strong presence in a number of Manchester-based centres for multidisciplinary research: The National Graphene Institute, the Photon Science Institute, the Manchester Centre for Non-Linear Dynamics, and the Dalton Nuclear Institute.
+In addition, the Jodrell Bank Observatory in Cheshire is a part of the department.

-The postgraduate research environment is well funded and world-class as demonstrated by our ranking in REF2014.
+Our main areas of research cover four general aspects: Physics of cell membranes and bio-interfaces, physics of peptides, physics of the heart and bio-systems, AI in medicine.The postgraduate research environment is well funded and world-class as demonstrated by our ranking in REF2021.
 Supervision is provided by academic staff, who are leaders in their fields, with independent pastoral back-up.
 Transferable skills training is available and there are some school teaching opportunities.

-All fees for entry will be subject to yearly review and incremental rises per annum are also likely over the duration of the course for UK/EU students (fees are typically fixed for International students, for the course duration at the year of entry).
-For general fees information please visit: postgraduate fees .
-Always contact the department if you are unsure which fee applies to your project.
+All fees for entry will be subject to yearly review and incremental rises per annum are also likely over the duration of the course for Home students (fees are typically fixed for International students, for the course duration at the year of entry).
+For general fees information please visit the postgraduate fees page .

 Programmes in related subject areas